HeringtonPress/Systems/Equipment.md

 Some weapons have more than one reach; e.g. A spear with reach “1, 2” can strike targets either one or two hexes away.
 An asterisk (\*) next to reach means the weapon requires a Ready maneuver to change reach (e.g., between 1 and 2).
 ## Shots
 The number of shots the weapon gets between reloads.
 “1” means a missile weapon that can shoot one projectile and then needs reloading.
-A magical weapon might boast Shots 2 or more, shooting two or more times between reloads!

 “T” indicates a thrown weapon.
 To “reload,” pick it up or ready a new weapon!